How To Wrap Christmas Gifts: As Told By A Ten Year Old

 The Christmas holiday is just around the corner, which means I’m in prep mode!
 Most of my shopping is done, so now it’s time to start the wrapping process.
 In chatting with my nieces about how they wrap their holiday gifts for friends and loved ones, the eldest, a ten-year-old, was more than happy to explain her process to me.
 Here’s how to wrap your gifts this holiday season according to a ten-year-old, with a few notes of my own mixed in for reference!
+You might also find this gift guide on the best gifts for writers useful.

 You will need the following supplies: A cardboard box to hide the gift in, tape, Rudolph wrapping paper, and scissors.
 What you’ll actually need – Actually, this list is pretty legitimate.